Transfer Applicant

 5. Submit Exam Scores

-Submit scores separately if they are not already on your transcript.
+You must submit exam scores separately, even if they are already on your transcript.
 This applies to advanced placement (AP), CLEP, or any other exam credit scores.
 AP scores must be a 3 or higher.
 Scores submitted after the application deadline will not be considered on your application.
 See accepted exam credits.

 6. Submit Residency Documentation